filecoin-project/devgrants/rfp-proposals/rfp-proposal-template.md

 # Project Description

 Please describe exactly what you are planning to build.
-Make sure to include the following:
-- Since this is a response to an RFP, make sure to address the request directly.
+Since this is a response to an RFP, make sure to address the request directly.
 If the RFP asked for new ideas, please describe those novel ideas.
 If the RFP provided a clear scope of work, please make sure to acknowledge that you will be addressing that scope of work with this project.
-- Please describe why this is valuable for the Filecoin ecosystem.
-- Please describe

 This section should be 2-3 paragraphs long.